jitsi-contrib/installers/jitsi-base/README.md

 - Don't run this script on a working production server.
 - Don't run this script on your desktop machine.
-- Run it on a virtual or cloud server.
+- Run it on an isolated environment such as a virtual machine or a cloud server.
 - Run it as `root`.
 - Follow the recommendations during the installation.